OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-022.md

 ## Psalm 22:19

-> But You, Lord, do not be distant;
+> But You, Lord, do not be far away;
-> You who are my help, hasten to my aid.
+> You who are my help, rush to my aid.

 ## Psalm 22:20